estera09-ux/semantic-html-refactor/README.md

 🏁 **Getting started**

-For this application, the user has requested a codebase that follows accessibility standards so that their website is optimized for search engines.Another important consideration for the client was **accessibility** .
+For this application, the user has requested a codebase that follows accessibility standards so that their website is optimized for search engines.
+Another important consideration for the client was **accessibility** .
 To ensure that people with disabilities can access a website using assistive technologies like video captions, screen readers, and braille keyboards.

 🛠 **Functionality**